ToreniaFournieri/Star-Canine/Specification.md

 - **Exit**
   - If player wins and it is the last stage → Game Clear Scene
   - If player wins → Reward Scene
-  - If draw AND enemy `type` is Boss → Game Over Scene
+  - If player draws AND enemy `type` is Boss → Game Over Scene
-  - If draw AND enemy `type` is not Boss → Advance stage, return to Main Loop
+  - If player draws AND enemy `type` is not Boss → Advance stage, return to Main Loop
-  - If player loses → Game Over Scene
+  - If player defeats → Game Over Scene

 #### 6.2.3 Reward Scene
 **Purpose:** Resolve post-combat rewards